Charmbracelet: Singles

 Three singles were released from the album.
 The lead single, "Through the Rain" was released on September 24, 2002.
 It received mixed reviews from critics, some of whom said it was too similar to her earlier ballads, such as "Hero" and "Outside", while others praised Carey's vocals in the song.
 It was one of Carey's poorest-selling US singles, reaching number 81 on the US Billboard Hot 100 chart.
 However, it topped the Hot Dance Club Play charts and reached the top twenty of the Adult Contemporary chart.
-Outside the US, the single performed moderately, peaking within the top ten in Canada, Switzerland, Sweden, Italy and the UK, and within the top 20 in Ireland, Australia, Norway and Denmark.
+Outside the US, the single topped the Spanish charts and performed moderately elsewhere, peaking within the top ten in Canada, Switzerland, Sweden, Italy and the UK, and within the top 20 in Ireland, Australia, Norway and Denmark.
 The music video of "Through the Rain", directed by Dave Meyers, is based on the courtship and eloping of Carey's parents.
 Scenes of Carey singing in a street when rain starts to fall are juxtaposed with the story of a mixed-race couple who run away from their families, who oppose their relationship.

 "Boy (I Need You)", which was released as the second single on November 26, 2002, received mixed reviews from critics.
 The single failed to make much impact on charts worldwide; it reached number 68 on the US Billboard Hip-Hop/R&B Songs chart and number 57 on the US Hot Singles Sales chart.
 Elsewhere, the song reached number 17 in the UK, and peaked within the top 40 in Australia, the Netherlands, Ireland and New Zealand.
 The music video for "Boy (I Need You)" was directed by Joseph Kahn and was filmed at Shibuya and Los Angeles.
 Initially, "The One" was scheduled to be released as the second single and the music video was shot for that song.
 However, halfway through the filming, the single was changed to "Boy (I Need You)".
 Described as "Speed Racer meets Hello Kitty meets me and Cam'ron" by Carey, the video incorporates elements of Japanese culture and features Carey's alter-ego Bianca.

 The third single from the album was Carey's cover version of "Bringin' On the Heartbreak", released on November 25, 2003.
 Though it gained mostly positive reviews, it failed to chart on the Billboard Hot 100, but reached number five on the Hot Dance Club Play chart.
 Outside the US, the song saw its highest peak in Switzerland, reaching number 28 and staying on the charts for eight weeks.
 It also charted in Austria and the Wallonia region of Belgium.
 The music video for the song was directed by Sanaa Hamri.
 Another cut from the album, "Irresistible (Westside Connection)" charted at number 81 on the US Billboard Hip-Hop/R&B Songs.